dmbarbour/awelon/AboutABC.md

 * **functional** higher order expressions, immutable values, pure by default
 * **bytecode** UTF-8 for text, but ABC codes within Latin-1 character set

 ABC is suitable for functional, procedural, and reactive programming.
 ABC is primarily designed for reactive demand programming (RDP).
-ABC can be interpreted, but is intended as an intermediate language to be compiled to native code (or LLVM, etc.) for execution.
+ABC can be interpreted, but is intended for compilation or JIT.
+ABC supports linking and invoking external code via `{#secureHash}`, as an effective basis for structure sharing and cachable compilation.

-Programmers generally work in a higher level language that compiles to ABC, such as AO.
-An interesting property of AO is that, with a good dictionary, both assembly and disassembly of ABC is quite feasible.

-Reuse of ABC code is possible and is orthogonal to reuse in the higher level language.
-Reusable sequences of ABC code may be named by secure hash and referenced via the capability mechanism, and accessed from a local cache or storage.
-This technique is described in greater detail later.

 ## The ABC Stream